Emergency Dentist — Conway, SC

-Why Choose American Dental Care for Emergency Dentistry?
+Why Choose American Dental Care for Emergency Dental Care?

-In most cases, your first step should be calling our Conway dental office.
-We can not only set up a same-day appointment for you but also provide advice for dealing with your specific situation until you can come in.
+Dental emergencies come in all shapes and sizes.
+Some can be quite painful, while others may not be.
+Some will require urgent attention, but others can sometimes wait until the next available appointment.
+In any of these cases, your first step should be calling our Conway dental office.
+We will quickly provide advice for dealing with your specific situation until you can come in.
 In the meantime, here are some of the most common types of emergencies and how to respond to them.

 Although anyone, despite their oral hygiene and best efforts, can have a dental emergency, you can steer clear of most trouble when you take certain precautions.
 For example, you should not chew on ice, popcorn kernels, pens, pencils, or other hard objects.
 Doing so can lead to cracks or chips in your teeth.
 There are many ways you can decrease your chances of experiencing a dental emergency, mostly through little, healthy decisions in your lifestyle.

 When you come to American Dental Care twice every year for checkups and cleanings, you are doing more than just getting your teeth polished.
 These appointments give Dr. Murph the opportunity to examine your mouth and make sure that any little problems are resolved before they develop into larger problems later.
 Plus, your cleaning clears away hardened plaque, preventing future dental emergencies!

 You have likely heard before that you need to floss and brush your teeth daily.
 As small as these habits may seem, they have a huge impact on protecting you from dental emergencies.
 In other words, they remove damaging plaque that could cause cavities and other problems in the future.
 When you take just a few minutes every day out of your busy schedule for your oral hygiene, you can prevent painful tooth decay.